-BWM's revenues are driven by the increase in volume of products sold, the price of its products and by the increase in its network of Distributors and Associates.
+During 2021, BWM's revenue was driven by the increase in volume of products sold and the general increase in the price of its products.
 Factors that impact unit pricing and sales volume include promotional campaigns, marketing campaigns, the Company's business intelligence unit, increase in variable costs, and macroeconomic factors.

-BWM reports net revenue, which represents its gross revenue less sales discounts, adjustments and allowances, also the Company has a deferred revenue due to undelivered performance obligations related to the promotional points, so the revenue is determined in a five-step model:
+BWM reports net revenue, which represents its gross revenue less sales discounts, adjustments and allowances, also the Company has a deferred revenue due to undelivered performance obligations related to the promotional points.
+Revenue is recognized using in a five-step model:

 - Identify the contract with client (verbal or written). - Identify the performance obligations committed in the contract. - Consider the contractual terms and the business model of the Company in order to determine the transaction price.
 The transaction price is the amount of consideration to which an entity expects to be entitled in exchange for transferring goods or services to a customer, excluding amounts collected on behalf of third parties.
-In determining the transaction price, the Company considers the variable considerations.

-- Allocate the transaction price to the performance obligations identified in the contract (generally each distinct good or service), to depict the amount of consideration to which an entity expects to be entitled in exchange for transferring the promised goods or services to the customer. - Recognition of revenue when or as it satisfies a performance obligation by transferring a good or service to a customer, either at a point in time (when) or over time (as).
+In determining the transaction price, the Company considers the variable considerations. - Allocate the transaction price to the performance obligations identified in the contract (generally each distinct good or service), to depict the amount of consideration to which an entity expects to be entitled in exchange for transferring the promised goods or services to the customer. - Recognition of revenue when or as it satisfies a performance obligation by transferring a good or service to a customer, either at a point in time (when) or over time (as).